offen/digitalocean/README.md

 </a>

 # DigitalOcean
-DigitalOcean Marketplace image for Offen
+DigitalOcean Marketplace image for Offen Fair Web Analytics

 ## Building the image